StylePart: Image-based Shape Part Manipulation: Method

 \subsection{Shape-consistent mapping framework}

 At the core of our image-based shape part manipulation pipeline (shown in \figname~\ref{fig:network}) is a cross-domain mapping structure between the image latent space $\mathcal{W}$ and the shape attribute space $\mathcal{S}$.
 Given an input image containing a man-made object ($I$), the image inversion method is first applied to optimize a GAN latent code ($w_{I}$) that can best reconstruct the image.
 Then, the corresponding shape attributes ($\bm{S}$) are obtained using a forward shape-consistent latent mapping function ($M_{F}$).
 The viewing angle of the input image is predicted using a pretrained viewing angle predictor ($M_{V}$).
 From the mapped geometric attribute, topology attribute, and the predicted viewing angle, we can perform image-based shape editing tasks, such as part replacement, part deformation, and viewing angle manipulation by manipulating the attribute codes.
 After manipulating the attribute codes, we use the backward mapping function ($M_{B}$) to map the shape attributes to an image latent code (${w}'$).
-The final edited image can be synthesized as $I_{{w}'} = G({w}')$. \paragraph{Image inversion} To obtain the latent code of the input image $I$, we optimize the following objective:
+The final edited image can be synthesized as $I_{{w}'} = G({w}')$.